 - Reads the criminal charge(s) against the person (now called the "defendant");

-- Asks the defendant how he or she answers, or "pleads to", the criminal charges -- "guilty," "not guilty," or "no contest";
+- Asks the defendant how he or she answers or "pleads to" the criminal charges -- "guilty," "not guilty," or "no contest";

 - Announces dates of future proceedings in the case, such as the preliminary hearing, pre-trial motions, and trial.

-The Right to Counsel
+Arraignment and the Right to Counsel

 If a criminal defendant faces the possibility of jail time if convicted for the crime(s) charged, the defendant has a constitutional right to the assistance of an attorney, or "counsel."
-If the defendant wishes to be represented by an attorney but cannot afford to hire one, a government-appointed attorney will be assigned at no cost to the defendant.
+If the defendant wishes to be represented by an attorney but can't afford to hire one, a government-appointed attorney will be assigned at no cost to the defendant.